tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 We should also look into how the data is generated.

-For some reason I do not have much regrets on this, even though I should.
+For some reason I do not have much regret about this, even though I am scoring zero.
 I do have some regrets for [other](https://www.kaggle.com/code/huikang/code-interpreter-baseline) [Kaggle](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/discussion/571230) [competitions](https://www.kaggle.com/competitions/konwinski-prize/discussion/568634), but for some reason I do not really regret my work here even though I spent much more time on this.
 Probably because I am scoring zero and I am just too far from getting any medals.
 Probably because I am just doing a side project, and any valid submission is a bonus.
-Probably I spending very limited time on Kaggle notebooks and the development environment is more ergonomic and the changes easily tracked.
+Probably because I spent very limited time on Kaggle notebooks and the development environment is more ergonomic and the changes are easily tracked.

 I hope this is interesting to you too.